Everything You Need To Know Before Buying Your First Designer Piece

 If you're fortunate enough to have purchased a piece of luxury fashion, you'll know that it's far from a straightforward buy.
-When spending a significant amount of money on anything — whether it's a car, a house, or a pair of shoes — careful consideration needs to be made.
+When spending a significant amount of money on anything, whether it's a car, a house (unlikely) or a pair of shoes, careful consideration needs to be taken.

 Advertisement

+Stylist Victoria Bain, on the other hand, has collated a selection of classic, well-made staples.
+"My wardrobe is built around good-quality classic items which I modernise each season with accessories and pieces from the high street," she tells Refinery29.
+"I like to invest in items I will wear over and over again, such as a beautiful navy coat from Stella McCartney, a white shirt from Céline, a tailored suit from Pallas, an Hermès belt or a great piece of jewellery from Ana Khouri."

-Natalie Kingham, buying director at MatchesFashion.com, echoes that sentiment: "My advice is to buy whatever makes your heart skip a beat," she says, reflecting on her first designer piece.
-"It was a beautiful silk Katharine Hamnett dress and was bought for me by my father for a wedding that we were attending.
+"My advice is to buy whatever makes your heart skip a beat," Natalie Kingham, buying director at MatchesFashion.com says.
+Kingham's first piece?
+"It was a beautiful silk Katharine Hamnett dress, and was bought for me by my father for a wedding that we were attending.
 I cherished that dress for many years and have such fond memories of it."

-Stylist Victoria Bain, on the other hand, has collated a selection of classic, well-made staples that can be worn countless times in countless ways.
-"My wardrobe is built around good-quality classic items which I modernize each season with accessories and pieces from fast-fashion," she says.
-"I like to invest in items I will wear over and over again, such as a beautiful navy coat from Stella McCartney, a white shirt from Céline, a tailored suit from Pallas, an Hermès belt, or a great piece of jewelry from Ana Khouri."

-Whatever the lastingness of the piece, though, don't just save it for special events for fear you'll ruin it.
+Whatever the longevity of the piece you choose to purchase, don't just save it for special occasions for fear you'll ruin it.
 "Your investment or smart-buy pieces should be worn on all occasions and adopted into your everyday wardrobe," says Kingham.
 "Clothes are made to be worn, so I try not to fret too much," Bain agrees.

 Advertisement

-And if you're going to wear your hero items all the time (which you should!) it's vital you take good care of them so they last.
-"No matter how much you love a piece, it is going to go in and out of your wardrobe depending on season and your mood," says Aiken.
-"So the single most important thing is how you store it."
+While you shouldn't only roll out your hero pieces once in a blue moon, it is however vital that you take good care of them so they last.
+"No matter how much you love a piece, it is going to go in and out of your wardrobe depending on season and your mood," says Aiken, "so the single most important thing is how you store it."
 Her top tip?
-"I dry-clean and then keep items in vacuum-sealed bags, which I personally think work better than tissue paper and garment bags as they’re moth-proof."
+"I dry clean and then keep items in vacuum-sealed bags, which I personally think work better than tissue paper and garment bags as they’re moth-proof."

 Bain keeps her handbags and shoes in their original dust bags, while her coats and dresses are stored in plastic hanging bags, and knits in plastic boxes.
 "My boyfriend did once comment that my wardrobe had Patrick Bateman vibes, but after the Moth Battle of 2015 I am not taking any chances.
 I also use spray starch on my shirts and find it keeps them looking newer for longer."